jetadams/jetadams.github.io/_posts/2017-03-10-Welcome to the Site!.md

 ---
 title: "Welcome to the Site!"
-excerpt: "The About page is up, and the first two chapters of my book are available."
+excerpt: "The About page is up and the first two chapters of my book are available."
 ---